Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 • Resolve customer disputes without back-and-forth calls

-I’ve found this works best as a reference tool, not a policing tool.
+This works best as a reference tool, not a policing tool.
 When questions come up, GPS gives you facts, so conversations stay short, professional, and grounded in data.

 How long do GPS tracker batteries usually last?

 Battery life depends on how the tracker is used in the real world.
-Battery life is influenced by how often location updates are sent, whether alerts are turned on, and how frequently the vehicle or equipment moves.
+It's influenced by how often location updates are sent, whether alerts are turned on, and how frequently the vehicle or equipment moves.
+A tracker that reports constantly on a daily-driven truck will drain faster than one sitting quietly on a parked trailer.

 Are GPS trackers legal to use on landscaping employees?

-In most cases, yes but there are a few important conditions.
+In most cases, yes, but there are a few important conditions.
 GPS trackers are generally legal when they are:

 • Installed on company-owned vehicles or equipment